algorithmica-org/algorithmica/content/english/hpc/cpu-cache/bandwidth.md

 ![](../img/boost.svg)

 To reduce noise, we will run all the remaining benchmarks at plain 2GHz — but the lesson to retain here is that the relative performance of different approaches or decisions between algorithm designs may depend on the clock frequency — unless when we are working with datasets that either fit in cache entirely.

+Caches are physically a part of CPU.
+Accessing them takes a fixed amount of time in CPU cycles, so their real access time is proportional to the clock rate.
+On the contrary, RAM is a separate chip with its own clock rate.
+Its latencies are therefore better measured in nanoseconds, and not cycles.

 <!-- TODO: measure frequency-boosted latency also and move to a separate section -->